MERANet: Facial Micro-Expression Recognition using 3D Residual Attention Network: Introduction

 \section{Introduction}

 In recent years, facial expression recognition using deep learning techniques have gained lot of popularity among the research community because of its potential applications across various fields, such as psychology, marketing, security, etc. However, recognizing true human emotions from facial expressions often becomes unreliable due to the performer's deliberate control on the expressions, depending on the social circumstances.
-Hence, micro-expression recognition is evolved as an attempt to capture the true emotion of a performer \cite{ekman}.
+Hence, micro-expression recognition has evolved as an attempt to capture the true emotion of a performer \cite{ekman}.
 Micro-expressions are involuntarily exposed short term expressions that appear during an active suppression of facial expression to hide the true emotion.
-Micro-expressions are very short spanned (fraction of a second), which makes the task of capturing the relevant features for recognizing emotion as challenging \cite{ekman1997face}.
+Micro-expressions are very short spanned (fraction of a second; usually around 0.5 seconds), which makes the task of capturing the relevant features for recognizing emotion as challenging \cite{ekman1997face}.

 Efforts have been made to apply Convolutional Neural Networks (CNNs) for micro-expression recognition \cite{patel2016selective,takalkar2017}.
-Although CNN models are able to automatically capture useful features from the videos, but they are often unable to capture the minute textural changes on various parts of face, observed during micro-expressions.
+Although CNN models are able to automatically capture useful features from the videos, but they are often unable to capture the minute textural changes on various parts of the face, observed during micro-expressions.
 To capture the minute textural information, facial landmarks are used for feature extraction \cite{grobova2017}.
-However, temporal features are also important in recognizing facial micro-expressions.
+However, even the temporal features play an important role in recognising facial micro-expressions.